Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         + On the Homepage, in the about section, there are two links which direct the user straight to the contact form on the Contact Page.

-        + On the Contact Page, there is a text area to ask any questions an artist moght want answered.
+        + On the Contact Page, there is a text area to ask any questions an artist might want answered.

     5.  *As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.*